 Plans of distribution - The Series has adopted plans of distribution (the "Plans") for its Class 1A, Class 2, Class 3 and Class 4 shares, pursuant to rule 12b-1 under the 1940 Act.
 As required by rule 12b-1, the Plans have been approved by a majority of the entire board of trustees, and separately by a majority of the trustees who are not "interested persons" of the Series and who have no direct or indirect financial interest in the operation of the Plans.
 Potential benefits of the Plans to the Series include benefits to the investment process from growth or stability of assets and maintenance of a financially healthy management organization.
-The selection and nomination of trustees who are not "interested persons" during the existence of the Plans.
+The selection and nomination of trustees who are not "interested persons" of the Series is committed to the discretion of the trustees who are not "interested persons" during the existence of the Plans.
 The Plans are reviewed quarterly and must be renewed annually by the board of trustees.

 Under the Plans, the Series will pay to insurance company contract issuers .25% of each fund's average net assets annually (Class 2 and Class 4 shares) or .18% of each fund's average net assets annually (Class 3 shares) to finance any distribution activity which is primarily intended to benefit the Class 2, Class 3 and/or Class 4 shares of the Series, respectively, provided that the board of trustees of the Series has approved the categories of expenses for which payment is being made.
 Under the Plan for Class 1A shares, the Series may expend up to .25% of the assets of Class 1A shares; however, the board of trustees has not authorized any payments on Class 1A assets pursuant to the Plan for Class 1A shares.
 Payments made pursuant to the Plans will be used by insurance company contract issuers to pay a continuing annual service or distribution fee to dealers on the value of all variable annuity and variable life insurance contract payments for account-related services provided to existing shareholders.
-During the fiscal year ended December 31, 2023, the Series incurred distribution expenses for Class 2 shares of \$128,464,000, for Class 3 shares of \$736,000 and for Class 4 shares of \$39,430,000 payable to certain life insurance companies under the respective Plans.
-Accrued and unpaid distribution expenses were \$14,705,000 for Class 1 shares, \$8,181,000 for Class 2 shares, \$17,000 for Class 3 shares and \$14,360,000 for Class 4 shares.
+During the fiscal year ended December 31, 2024, the Series incurred distribution expenses for Class 2 shares of \$142,351,000, for Class 3 shares of \$857,000 and for Class 4 shares of \$49,450,000 payable to certain life insurance companies under the respective Plans.
+Accrued and unpaid distribution expenses were \$12,478,000 for Class 2 shares, \$77,000 for Class 3 shares.